saketh-mv/image_detection_segmentation/README.md

 Setup:

 1) Create a conda environment and install ultralytics for detection and segmentation
-2) Check for the torch version and install accordingly
+2) Check for the torch version and install accordingly.
 3) Docker Support:

     Use the given docker image if needed support from docker